How to pay

 Help with paying your rent

-Our Rent and Arrears Recovery Officers can give you advice and assistance on paying your rent.
+Our housing rent officers can give you advice and assistance on paying your rent.
 If you are having difficulty paying rent you must contact our office straight away.
 It is your responsibility to ensure your rent is paid on time.

 See our Arrears Prevention page for more advice if you are experiencing, or think you may soon experience, difficulties in paying your rent.